ArifNaufalMNazri/ArifNaufalMNazri/README.md

 </p>

 ## Bio
-I'm a Malaysian high-school senior and I love embedded systems, c++ development projects and web designing
+I'm a Malaysian high-school senior and I love 'embedded systems' , 'c++ development projects' and 'web designing'

 ## What I do
 - 🤖Build robotics projects with microcontrollers at the heart of them